 - Wear good sneakers for running.
 Avoid hard undergrounds and protect your ankles and joints.
 Also for skipping, you should always wear good shoes.

 - Wrap your hands also for training.
 So you protect your joints.
 Toughen your hands is not necessary in any way!

 - Pay attention to your breathing: Proper breathing is very important especially in fights.
-Train to breath optimal.
-With the wrong breathing techniques you loose unnecessary endurance.
+Train to breath the most optimal and efficient way.
+With the wrong breathing techniques, you lose endurance.

 - Stretch yourself after each workout